School Committee - February 06, 2025

 No.

-I called Alan.
+I called out.

-I didn't hear you, sorry, yes.
+I didn't hear you.
+Sorry.
+Yes.

 And I am a yes.

-Motion carries 5-2.
+Motion carries five, two.

-calendar two is passed.
+Calendar two has passed.

 Now on to calendar three.

-So calendar three, I believe is the calendar that they refer to as essentially an adjusted federal only calendar.
+So calendar three, I believe, is the calendar that they refer to as essentially an adjusted federal, federal only calendar.
+It does again have the day before Thanksgiving off.

-But other than that, it sticks to a federal-only calendar, recognizing only Indigenous Peoples Day, Veterans Day, MLK Day, and Memorial Day.
+It has the day at the end of holiday break off.
+But other than that, it sticks to a federal only calendar recognizing only Indigenous Peoples Day, Veterans Day, MLK Day, Memorial Day.
+The early release days are, as Jeremy pointed out, one, two, three, four, five, six, seven, eight.

-So again, that's a lower number.
+It looks like nine.
+So, again, that's a lower number.

 I was going to move it forward.

+Okay.
+I would entertain a motion unless there's discussion to be had.
 I'd like to make a motion to move the federal holiday calendar forward, please.

-We have a second?
+We have a second.

 Second.